LaxarJS/webpack-jasmine-html-runner-plugin/README.md

 > *interactive in-browser testing* with webpack.

-* allows using [webpack](http://webpack.github.io/) & its dev-server for in-browser [Jasmine](http://jasmine.github.io/2.4/introduction.html) tests.
+* allows using [webpack](http://webpack.github.io/) & its dev-server for in-browser [Jasmine](http://jasmine.github.io/2.4/introduction.html) tests,

-* generates a `spec-runner.html` webpack entry for each of your JavaScript spec-entry files (specified by a pattern).
+* generates a `spec-runner.html` webpack entry for each of your JavaScript spec-files, specified by a pattern,

-* uses [sourcemapped-stacktrace](https://github.com/novocaine/sourcemapped-stacktrace) to fix stack traces in the Jasmine HTML reporter
+* uses [sourcemapped-stacktrace](https://github.com/novocaine/sourcemapped-stacktrace) to fix stack traces in the Jasmine HTML reporter.

 ### Installation

 First make sure that `webpack` and `webpack-dev-server` are installed and configured for your project.
-Make sure that Jasmine 2 is installed in your project, and that your spec-test use the Jasmine APIs (`describe`, `beforeEach`, etc.) as global functions.
+Make sure that Jasmine 2 is installed in your project, and that your spec-tests use the Jasmine APIs (`describe`, `beforeEach`, etc.) as global functions.

 ```console
 npm install --save-dev webpack-jasmine-html-runner-plugin